Fahim-Ahmad/cloud_workshop/README.md

 - (Optional) Discussion - what cloud services we use daily?
 - History note.
 GCP, AWS, Azure.
 - Types of cloud services: IaaS, PaaS, SaaS.
-- Example of deployed application (explanation and scheme of online shopping application working in the cloud)
+- Several ways of deploying an application to cloud.
 - Discussion: do we always need cloud for our applications?
 - Pros and cons of Cloud